e-nomem/ipxe-build/README.md

 ## Troubleshooting
 ### The docker image is missing
 The makefile tracks a local file (`.image-build-done`) to determine if the docker image needs to be rebuilt or not.
 If the docker image gets deleted, the Makefile will not notice. `make taint-image` will delete this hidden tracking file and force a rebuild of the image on the next run.

+## How it works
+The [Dockerfile](./Dockerfile) within this project creates a minimal environment that has the build dependencies installed and the iPXE source code cloned directly from the main git repo.
+The built container image does not contain the build script or custom configuration, and this is intentional.
+This way, the image does not need to be rebuilt when the build script or configuration are updated.

+The [build script](./builder.sh) does the actual job of building the targets specified, including finding an embed script (if one exists), managing the cross-compilation args, and copying out the built artifacts.

+The [docker-compose.yml](./docker-compose.yml) is the main file that contains all the customization.
+It ensures that the docker image is built, and that the external files are mounted into the correct locations within the container.